 I have fought a good fight, I have finished my course, I have kept the faith: Henceforth there is laid up for me a crown of righteousness, which the Lord, the righteous judge, shall give me at that day… (2 Timothy 4:7-8)

 In spite of all the things Paul suffered, He finished his course.
 He kept the faith.
 He fulfilled his destiny.
 He was not defeated.
 He went out with a victory shout: “I have kept the faith!”
-NO LIMITS

 If you earnestly seek for this manifestation of God’s glory, you will find it.
 Jesus promised: